-Built in 1446/7, in the period often called The Age of Discovery, the Newport Medieval Ship was a large merchant ship measuring some 30m (100 ft) long at the keel and with an overall hull length of around 35m (117 ft).
+Built in approximately 1446, in the period often called The Age of Discovery, the Newport Medieval Ship was a large merchant ship measuring some 30m (100 ft) long at the keel and with an overall hull length of around 35m (117 ft).
 Probably built in France, somewhere along the Bay of Biscay coast, she predates the voyages to the Americas of explorers such as Christopher Columbus and John Cabot.
 Today, with 26m of her remaining, she is one of the best preserved and most complete examples of a ship of this age and design to have been discovered and excavated to date, anywhere in the world.

 Even so, the ravages of time together with some damage caused during the theater and arts center construction works mean that only part of the ship – albeit a substantial part - was able to be recovered: some two-thirds of the starboard side, about a third of the port side and much of the internal structure.
 But this has been enough for the team of archaeologists engaged in preserving and recording her and her contents to work out the Newport Medieval Ship’s original complete hull form.

 Recreating the Past